syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Column-Sizer.md

 }
 {% endhighlight %}

-The following code example demonstrates how the width is calculated for column, based on the `GetRatio` property in `SetStarWidthForColumns` method.
+The following code example demonstrates how the width is calculated for column, based on the `GetRatio` property in `SetStarWidthForColumns` method:

 {% highlight c# %}
 public class CustomColumnSizer : GridColumnSizer